CLP Holdings Limited – Annual report – 31 December 2020

 CLP Power Hong Kong classifies its trade receivables by nature of customer accounts.
 These include active accounts and terminated accounts.

-- Expected credit loss is close to zero as these trade receivables are mostly secured by cash deposits or bank guarantees from customers and have no recent history of default.
+* Expected credit loss is close to zero as these trade receivables are mostly secured by cash deposits or bank guarantees from customers and there is limited recent history of default.

 (b) The current accounts with joint ventures and associates are unsecured, interest free and have no fixed repayment terms.